 The Perlis Laboratory in the Center for Quantitative Health (CQH), part of the Center for Genomic Medicine (CGM) at the Massachusetts General Hospital and Harvard Medical School is seeking a highly motivated Research Technician to work in the area of neuropsychiatric disease cellular modeling and translational neuroscience in support of the Platform for Cellular Modeling of Neuropsychiatric Disease (cMiND).
 Position is ideal for those experienced and/or have a strong interest in stem cell biology, disease modeling, neurobiology and developmental genetics.
-This is a fully supported appointment with annual renewal based on merit and achievement.

 Principal duties and responsibilities will include performing cutting edge, bench-level research in the following areas: molecular/cellular biology, human induced pluripotent stem cell (iPSCs) and neural stem cells, cellular differentiation, lineage phenotyping and basic neurobiology.
 The technician will be responsible for executing cellular and molecular assays with data collection and analysis.
 This position will involve working under supervision of Senior lab members with some independent duties.

 Candidates should have a proven track record in contributing to scientific research in an academic or industrial setting.
 Excellent critical thinking skills and attention to detail needed.
 Must be able to use sound judgment to effectively solve problems, work under supervision, and handle a variety of tasks.
 Requires excellent communication and interpersonal skills along with meticulous laboratory technique and recording skills.